Pop Culture Madness!

 1941 Pop Culture History

-Disney's Dumbo wasn't deformed by his large ears- he was just delivered to the wrong species' mother.
-The circus elephants were Asian elephants and he was an African elephant calf, which is why his ears are so large.
+Disney’s Dumbo wasn’t deformed by his large ears- he was just delivered to the wrong species’ mother.
+The circus elephants were Asian elephants, and he was an African elephant calf, so his ears are so large.

 Fantasia and Citizen Kane both bombed at the box office.